whatmakeart/experiments-in-electronic-arts/content/modules/03-sensing-the-environment/3-03-newping-library-ultrasonic-sensor/index.md

 NOTE: If you do not see anything when you turn the serial monitor on make sure you set the speed in the serial monitor to 115200.

+NOTE: This basic example sketch uses `delay(30);` in the code, so it is blocking code and would not work with other sketches unless modified.
+The 2nd example below with an LED uses the libraries supplied timer example without `delay();`.

 ```C
 // ---------------------------------------------------------------------------
 // Example NewPing library sketch that does a ping about 20 times per second.